shaimole/SAACO3/computing/EC2.md

 - no time commitment
 - no billig discount
 - Combine with Saving plan and Reserved Instances for same AZ to save
-- Charged on demand even if instance is not running
+- Charged on demand  if instance is not running
 - short term uninterrupted workload in a specific az

 ## Spot Instance